 - Enable USB Raptor.

-Once activated, removing the USB locks your PC.
-If the drive is lost, you can unlock the system using your backup password.
+Once activated, removing the USB will lock your PC.
+If you lost the drive, the backup password can unlock the system.